HandsOnDataViz/book/github/fork-highcharts/README.md

 https://github.com/USERNAME/REPOSITORY
 ```

 Reminder: You can only fork a GitHub repo **one time**.
-If needed, see how to [Make a Second Copy of a GitHub Repo](../second-copy) in this book.
+If needed, see how to make a second copy in the [Create a New Repo in GitHub](../create-repo) chapter in this book.

 #### B) Publish your live chart to the web with GitHub Pages
 4) In your new copy of the code repo, click on Settings, scroll down to the GitHub Pages area, select Master, and Save.
 This publishes your code template to a live map on a public website that you control.